pranavnreddy/pranavnreddy.github.io/_pages/cv.md

 Service and leadership
 ======
-* Member of the Society of Undergraduate Mathematics Students (SUMS)
+* Vice President of the Society of Undergraduate Mathematics Students (SUMS)
 * Member of IEEE-HKN